 All candidates are considered on an individual basis and we accept a broad range of qualifications.
-The entrance requirements below apply to 2021 entry.
+The entrance requirements below apply to 2023 entry.

 |UK entry requirements

 AAA: must include biology (or human biology) and chemistry

-||IB 36 (6, 6, 6 at Higher Level including Biology and Chemistry, excluding core component) GCSEs as above (or equivalent)
+||IB 36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component) with GCSEs stated (or equivalent)*

 AAA: must include biology (or human biology) and chemistry.

 A pass is required in science practical tests, where these are assessed separately.
 We do not accept citizenship studies, critical thinking, general studies, or global perspectives as your third A level subject.

 Your A levels must be studied over a maximum two-year period to demonstrate your ability to manage a full academic workload.
 A levels that have taken longer than two years to complete are not usually accepted.

 We’ll also consider resits for no more than two A levels as long as you: